-The trees along the beach’s coastline offer enough shade to have your own picnic while witnessing an incredible view of the ocean.
+The trees along the beach’s coastline offer enough shade to have a picnic while witnessing an incredible ocean view.

 3. Sunset Beach

-Living up to its name, the sunset beach is a highlight of the north shore beaches.
+Living up to its name, Sunset Beach is a highlight of the north shore beaches.

 It is one of the north shore beaches with a long stretch of sand that travels along the Kamehameha highway.